 provided that the value of $U$ is sufficiently small. \end{theorem} \begin{proof} We first present the main idea of the proof.
 Here, we choose the constants $\eta$, $\delta$, $R$, $\Delta$, $\varepsilon$, $Y$ and $\beta$ introduced in section \ref{section:stability} in such a way that the assumptions of proposition \ref{prop:lateblueshift} are satisfied.

 Using \eqref{algconstr}, equation \eqref{dvvarpi} can be cast as

 and thus, for every $(u, v) \in J^+(\gamma)$:

-We recall that $\varpi(u, v_{\gamma}(u)) \to \varpi_+$ as $u \to 0$ (see proposition \ref{prop: blueshift}) and the quantities inside the square bracket, except for $\frac{|\theta|^2}{2 \lambda}$, either decay or are bounded in $L^{\infty}$ norm (see proposition \ref{prop:lateblueshift}).
+We recall that $\varpi(u, v_{\gamma}(u)) \to \varpi_+$ as $u \to 0$ (see proposition \ref{prop: blueshift}) and notice that the quantities inside the above square bracket, except for $\frac{|\theta|^2}{2 \lambda}$, either decay or are bounded in $L^{\infty}$ norm (see proposition \ref{prop:lateblueshift}).
 To control $\varpi$ and extend it continuously to the Cauchy horizon is then sufficient to have a uniform integral bound on $\frac{|\theta|^2}{|\lambda|}$ (see also theorem \ref{thm:general_C0_extension}, where uniform estimates were used to extend the metric).
 In the following, we bootstrap such an integral bound from the curve $\gamma$.
-This allows us to improve the upper bound on $|\partial_v \phi|$ obtained in the late blueshift region and to get a lower bound on $|\lambda|$.
-We are then able to close the bootstrap argument using these two estimates, together with condition \eqref{assumption:no_inflation}.
+This allows us to get a lower bound on $|\lambda|$.
+We are then able to close the bootstrap argument using \eqref{lateblueshift_final_dvphi} and \eqref{assumption:no_inflation}.
 The idea of bootstrapping such an integral bound is taken from \cite{CGNS4}, where, however, the expression for $\varpi$ is considerably simpler and further restrictions on the values of $s$ and $\beta$ are required since less estimates are available in the region $J^+(\gamma)$.
 We now proceed with the detailed proof.

 In the following, we repeatedly use the boundedness of $r$.
 Let $n \in \bbN_0$ be fixed and large with respect to the initial data.
 We denote by $E$ the set of points $q \in J^+(\gamma)$ such that the following inequality holds for every $(u, v) \in J^{-}(q) \cap J^+(\gamma)$: